simoncblyth/opticks/notes/issues/OKX4Test_j1808_x4gen_csg_solids_survey.rst

            wow : profligate use of a depth 4 tree (31 nodes) when a single node would do: ellipsoid with z range

+           issue C : profligacy : fix is easy, just need to convince people to use sane CSG

      so:019 lv:019 rmx:04 bmx:04 soName: PMT_20inch_inner2_solid0x4cb3870

            LV=19 x4gen-csg

            speckle neck
            also : profligate use of CSG intersection to chop the cathode off

+           issue C : profligacy : fix is easy, just need to convince people to use sane CSG
+           issue D : speckle neck : fix is easy, just need to convince people to use hyperboloid neck

      so:020 lv:020 rmx:03 bmx:03 soName: PMT_20inch_body_solid0x4c90e50